-9. Receipt of Applications
+8. Receipt of Applications

-Applications from each responding agency and organization will be logged into the system and stamped with the date received on the cover sheet.
+Applications from each responding agency and organization will be logged in by the date and time received on the email submission.

-10. Review of Applications
+9. Review of Applications

 Applications are reviewed by a multi-disciplinary committee of public and private health and human services providers who are familiar with the subject matter.
 Staff from applicant agencies may not participate as reviewers.